-I love to organize.
-Organize things.
-Organize my schedule.
-Organize my planner.
-I also love to craft.
-When I can craft and organize at the same time, it’s a very happy day for me.
+I love to organize and I love to craft.
 I’ve begun creating my own decorative pocket folders and DIY Happy Planner Pocket Folders.
 It’s easy to make your own pocket folder for just about $1.

-Making your own Happy Planner Pockets means you can choose the exact colors and designs you want.
+Making your own Happy Planner pockets means you can choose the exact colors and designs you want.
 You can make one pocket folder in about 15 – 20 minutes.
 Look at how pretty they are!
-And the really are easy to make.
+And they honestly are easy to make.
 Really.